top of page

 logo amazon.png

-Mandelbrot himself summarized it as: "beautiful, damn hard, increasingly useful.
-That's fractals."
-He also expanded the definition to: "A fractal is a shape made of parts similar to the whole in some way."
+Mandelbrot himself once summarized fractals as: “Beautiful, damn hard, increasingly useful.
+That’s fractals.”
+He later expanded the definition: “A fractal is a shape made of parts similar to the whole in some way.”

-Fractals are the meeting point of Mathematics (Mandelbrot) and Art (fractal Art, Julia Art).
-Of the anarchy of Art and the order of Science.
+Fractals stand at the meeting point of mathematics (Mandelbrot) and art (fractal art, Julia art).
+At the intersection of the anarchy of art and the order of science.
 Of the predictable and the outlier.
 Of the simple and the complex.

 Fractals are just like life.
-They can be simple of they can be ornate.
-Short or long.
-No doubt they come in a great variety.
-To this only there are all the same: you get lost in them, you get dazzled by them.
-Maybe you languish or you despond among them, you feel tortured in their whirls.
-Till, at some moment, you realize you are back to the initial shapes.
+They can be simple or ornate, short or long.
+They come, without doubt, in endless variety.
+And yet, in one essential way, they are all the same: you get lost in them; you are dazzled by them.
+You may languish or despond within them, feel tortured by their whirls—until, at some moment, you realize you have returned to the initial shapes.
 To the first moments.
-Of them, of you.
+Of them.
+Of you.

-DOUBLE BLACK GREEK COFFEE is a short story, a true fractal transposed only in time and space.
-A story about the grand illusion: That something can be lost, when in fact it is only awaiting to show up again at the very next turn of time.
+DOUBLE BLACK GREEK COFFEE is a short story—a true fractal, transposed only into time and space.
+A story about the grand illusion: that something can be lost, when in fact it is merely waiting to appear again at the very next turn of time.

-I feel thankful to all its actors.
-To Anne, George, Charis.
+I feel grateful to all its actors.
+To Anne.
+To George.
+To Charis.
 To all of them.
-To those who I still see today and to the others.
-Those lost in the fractal, without ever being truly lost.
+To those I still see today, and to the others—those lost in the fractal, without ever being truly lost.

 StrayLight_cover.jpg